-In Spring 2017, I visited the Mojave Desert – Joshua Tree, Yucca Valley, Landers, Pioneertown – on a stealth research mission and short vacation.
-The desert is an incredible place, and like most people who visit it, I felt awed and replenished by its harsh alien beauty and all of the strange art inspired by it.
+In Spring 2017, I visited the Mojave Desert – Joshua Tree, Yucca Valley, Landers, Pioneertown – on a stealth research mission; I returned a few months later for a residency with Andrea Zittel.
+The high desert is an incredible place, and like most people who visit it, I felt awed and replenished by its harsh alien beauty and all of the strange art inspired by it.

-I met a woman there who told me that if I focus my eyes on a star and send it a message, it will turn out to not be a star at all, but perhaps a UFO.
+I met a woman there who told me that if I focus my eyes on a star and send it a message, it may not be a star at all, but perhaps a UFO.
 I tried this that night, focusing my energy on the brightest star in the sky.
 It flashed a faint rainbow aura and turned out to be Jupiter.

 I returned home to bad news, as is the norm in 2017, and spent a day grounding myself in creating these images.
 They are an ode to the colors and textures of the Mojave, the constance of the moon, and the smallness of my existence.